hikarin/aquario/README.md

 == Features of Aquario
 * Lisp-1
-* Supports for Implementing GC Algorithms (ex. root scan, object traverse, and write barriers)
+* Supports for Implementing GC Algorithms (ex. root scan, object traverse and write barriers)
-* Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector and simple Mark-Compact collector)
+* Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector, simple Mark-Compact collector and Reference Counting with Zero Count Table)

 == How to run Aquario